 In addition to working with Social Security and Medicare or Medicaid programs to obtain coverage for disabled clients, paralegals frequently find themselves tussling with insurance companies.
 For injuries that are work-related, paralegals will work with state departments of labor and industries.

 How to Prepare for a Position as a Paralegal Working in Disability Law

 In most respects, work in disability law can simply be viewed as a sort of specialization in administrative law or litigation.
 There are no disability-oriented certificate or specialty programs available; however, certificate programs through colleges and universities that teach to the litigation specialization can be very useful for paralegals expecting to see a lot of courtroom time.

 The big national certification agencies also offer specialty certification programs relevant to paralegals involved in litigation.
 These include:

 - NALS (The Association for Legal Professionals) Trial Management Specialty Certificate Program

 - The Advanced Paralegal Institute Specialty Certificate in Litigation and Alternative Dispute Resolution, which NFPA (National Federation of Paralegal Associations) sponsors for CLE applicable to the NFPAs PACE exam leading to its advanced RP certification

-- NALA (The Paralegal Association) Advanced Paralegal Certification Program in Trial Practice, which is in the course of being updated as of mid-2017
+- NALA (The Paralegal Association) Advanced Paralegal Certification Program in Trial Practice

 Because disability work involves a lot of time interacting with medical professionals and reading medical files, a background in healthcare law is also desirable.
 Although there are no certifications in this field, some paralegal degree programs do offer a healthcare specialization as an optional course track.